Daraudom/Demultiplex/Assignment-the-first/Answers.md

 # Assignment the First

 ## Part 1
 1. Be sure to upload your Python script.
-Provide a link to it here:
+Provide a link to it here: [Python Script](./qual_dist.py)

 | File name | label | Read length | Phred encoding |
 |---|---|---|---|